Is Turkey In Europe Or The Middle East?

 Is Turkey Safe For Travelers?

-Turkey is one of the most visited countries in the world.
-Cities like Istanbul, Antalya, Cappadocia, and Izmir welcome millions of tourists every year.
-Tourist zones are safe.
-These places are busy and organized.
+Absolutely.
+Turkey is consistently one of the most visited countries in the world.
+Major destinations like Istanbul, Antalya, Cappadocia, and Izmir safely welcome millions of international tourists every year.
+The primary tourist zones are highly secure, well-organized, and incredibly accommodating.

 Does Turkey Use European Standards?